Skip to content

 show ip bgp

-From the main Command Group view, click New Command Group to add a new Command Group, or click the edit button in the table.
 Notice the error below when a Command Group does not have any attached commands.
-You may add commands to a Command Groups after the Command Group is created.
+You may add commands to a Command Group after the Command Group is created.